-In summary, the mission of National College of Natural Medicine faculty is to prepare students for the comprehensive practice of medicine.
-NCNM, in accordance with Section 504 of the 1974 Vocational Rehabilitation Act and the Americans with Disabilities Act (ADA) (Public Law-101-336), has established the aforementioned essential functions of medical students and physicians.
+Act (ADA) (Public Law-101-336), has established the aforementioned essential functions of medical students and physicians.
 National College of Natural Medicine will consider for admission applicants who demonstrate the ability to perform, or learn to perform, the essential skills listed in this Technical Standards section.
 NCNM must ensure that patients are not placed in jeopardy by the students, physicians, or practitioners as a result of substantially impaired intellectual, physical, or emotional functions.
 Students will be assessed not only on their scholastic accomplishments, but also in their physical and emotional capacities to meet the full requirements of the school curriculum, and to graduate as skilled and effective practitioners of naturopathic or Chinese medicine.
 Students who believe they may not meet the criteria listed above should contact the dean of students to discuss their specific circumstances.
 The dean will coordinate assessment and accommodations as deemed appropriate.
-Unresolved issues concerning a student's ability to meet these standards may result in delay or disqualification of
+Unresolved issues concerning a student's ability to meet these standards may result in delay or disqualification of the student's admission or registration.